Am I eligible for doctoral studies?

 What is the role of the Graduate School in doctoral studies?

-The Graduate School is mainly a coordinating organ that supports the faculties by coordinating and organising certain parts of the doctoral degree.
-Your faculty grants the study right and – eventually – the doctoral degree.
+The Graduate School is a coordinating unit that supports the Faculties by coordinating and organising certain courses for parts of the doctoral degree.
+Your Faculty grants the study right and – eventually – the doctoral degree.

-which are open for all ULapland doctoral candidates and constitute a part of the doctoral degree.
+which are open for all ULapland doctoral students and constitute a part of the doctoral degree.
 In addition, the Graduate School organises thematic studies

 Is there any funding available for doctoral studies?